source-academy/frontend/README.md

 You may try [this](https://medium.com/@alexishevia/the-magic-behind-npm-link-d94dcb3a81af) for a smoother experience.

+## Inspector
+This requires the use of the `debugger` branch of js-slang to work.
+Clone both the frontend and the `debugger` slang to the same directory.
+You would want to `yarn build` the slang you just obtained and then `yarn && sudo yarn start` in the frontend and it should just work.
+The merge over there is still ongoing.
+Meanwhile, please try to break this.

+The mental model we are using is: A breakpoint means that the interpreter will stop right before it.
+Whatever is highlighted is going to be evaluated next.
+If you meet any inconsistencies with this, also please raise it up for discussion.

+### What you can do
+- Set breakpoints by clicking on the gutter
+- `debugger;` just like ECMAScript
+- Inspect!
+- Run stuff in the context of the paused program!

+### Usage
+Here's what happens: After you click run, if there the interpreter meets a breakpoint, the first thing you're going to notice is that the REPL feedbacks to you it hit a breakpoint, the line is highlighted, and one of the icons on the right pane is going to start blinking.
+If you click on the icon, it reveals the inspector.
+All the variables in every frame is exposed here.
+The REPL is also now in the context of where ever you are.
+So you can evaluate anything you would normally be able to in the REPL.
+It is all quite simple really.

+### Note
+Because we use a local version of `js-slang`, the CI just breaks all the time.

 ## For Editing And Creating New Local XML Missions

 1. Use the branch 'mission-editing' in cadet-frontend